-Ian joined the company in 1991 as a Graduate Management Trainee.
+lan joined the company in 1991 as a graduate management trainee.

-He has held the role of Operations Financial Controller and following the successful integration of Hyder. became Management Accounting Manager.
+He has held the roles of Operations Financial Controller and following the successful integration of Hyder became Management Accounting Manager.

-In 2001, he became the WPD Group Head of Internal Audit and with led the Sarbanes Oxley Act compliance programme.
+In 2001, he became the WPD Group Head of Internal Audit and led the Sarbanes Oxley Act compliance programme.

 In 2006, he was seconded to the role of Treasurer.
-After successful refinancing of the WPD bank facilities and the additional long term debt financing of South Wales and South West, including WPD's first Index Linked issuance, he returned to the audit role.
+After successful refinancing of the WPD bank facilities and the additional long term debt financing of South Wales and South West, including WPD's first Index Linked issuance, he went back to the audit role.

 Prior to the Midlands' acquisition, he again took on the role of Treasurer in order to undertake the required refinancing of both the long term debt and bank facilities.
-He was then appointed into the treasury role full time for the WPD Group.
+He was then appointed full time into the treasury role for the WPD Group.

-In February 2015, he was appointed as Resources and External Affairs Director, with responsibilities including human resources, payroll and pensions, corporate communications and regulation.
+In February 2015, he was appointed as Resources and External Affairs Director, with responsibilities include Human Resources, Payroll & Pensions, Corporate Communications and Regulation.
 In April 2018, he was appointed to the role of Group Finance Director.

-Alison Sleightholm Resources & External Affairs Director
+Alison Sleightholm Resources and External Affairs Director